Marshall Lee Gore: Capture

-Coralis survived the attack and alerted the police.
-After attacking Coralis, Gore fled the state and headed to Georgia, where he left Jimmy, locking him in the pantry of an abandoned barn before heading north towards Kentucky.
-On March 16, while police were searching for Jimmy, they came across the body of Novick, who was found near to where Gore had left Coralis.
-On March 16, Jimmy was found unharmed.
+Corolis survived the attack and alerted the police.
+Gore had fled the state and headed to Georgia, where he left Jimmy, locking him in the pantry of an abandoned barn before heading north towards Kentucky.
+On March 16, while police were searching for Jimmy, they came across Novick's body near where Corolis'.
+The same day Jimmy was found unharmed.

-Gore was tracked to a trailer in Paducah, Kentucky.
-He was captured on March 17, unarmed and without incident.
-Near to the trailer, police found the stolen car that belonged to Coralis.
+Gore was tracked to a trailer in Paducah, Kentucky, where he was captured on March 17, unarmed and without incident.
+Near the trailer, police found the Corolis' stolen car.
 After he was arrested, Gore was questioned about all three crimes.
-He initially denied knowing any of the women and tried claiming that he was the biological father of Jimmy.
+He initially denied knowing any of the women and claimed that he was Jimmy's biological father.
 Police showed him photos of Novick's body, which caused his eyes to fill with tears.
 He then reportedly said, "If I did this, I deserve the death penalty."

 In April 1988, Columbia County deputies found Roark's body.